anonymoar2/DrawMoar/README.md

     24. Undo recent changes

-Maybe I'll do it and you probably will be able to
+Maybe I'll do it and you probably will be able to see it

     25. Interface language selection (Russian, English, German)
     26. Change the image size